S D Tucker. False Economies; The Strangest, Least Successful and Most Audacious Financial Follies, Plans and Crazes of All Time. Amberley, 2017.

 Gold and silver had no real value, according to Pound, but was simply hoarded in vast amounts by plutocrats, rather than circulating and allowing a fairer distribution of goods.
 What was needed was what he called ‘vegetable money’ - money which would rot away if not used.
 Pound rather hoped that rich people would use their rotting vegetable money to buy things of more permanent value, like works of art and, er, poetry.
 Inevitably for Pound, as for many others in this book, the one thing which prevented this Utopian scheme from becoming reality was the International Jewish Conspiracy.

-The idea of money losing it’s value – negative inflation - was the basis for a number of small-scale experiments, particularly in the Depression era, made use of the idea to provide a viable means of exchange in specific areas, and keep money circulating and working, rather than being stored in bank-vaults.
+The idea of money losing it’s value – built-in inflation - was the basis for a number of small-scale experiments, particularly in the Depression era, which made use of the idea to provide a viable means of exchange in specific areas, and keep money circulating and working, rather than being stored in bank-vaults.
 It worked rather like the ‘local pounds’ which are used in some towns in Britain.
 The difference was that these local banknotes gradually lost their value over time.
 Although it worked well-enough over a small area for a limited period, introducing it on a larger scale, as was tried in some American states, proved less successful.

 As an aside, it has always struck me as rather unimaginative that these local ‘Totnes Pounds', ‘Brixton Pounds’, etc., are offered at a 1-to-1 exchange rate to the pound sterling.
 Surely a rate of local £1.00 to sterling £0.95 would encourage more people to take up the scheme and cause money to flow into the local area, as well as just circulate around as at present.
 On the other hand this idea might qualify me for a mention in any second edition of Mr Tucker’s book.